zk/docs.pair.io/resources/pages/instance-config.md

 If found, pair.io will run the script found at `/etc/pair.io/hooks/instance-user` as root with `$1` set to the user's login.
-You can use this script to set up user specific state, such as initializing rvm builds, or seeding the user's `.m2/repository`.
+You can use this script to set up user specific state, such as initializing rvm builds or seed the user's `.m2/repository`.

 Unsuccessful execution of this script (exit code != 0) will result in printing the